Jo Swerling: Back to Broadway

 Swerling returned to Broadway in 1950 to write the book for Guys and Dolls.
 The book received a comprehensive rewrite from Abraham "Abe" Burrows, though the songs had been written with Swerling's book in mind, and both writers were credited.
 The book would go on to win the 1951 Tony Award and New York Drama Critics' Circle Award.

-Personal
+Personal life

 Swerling was the father of Peter Swerling, the world's leading radar theoretician of the second half of the 20th century, and Jo Swerling Jr., producer of such television series as Alias Smith and Jones, The Rockford Files, Baretta, The Greatest American Hero, The A-Team, and Profit.
 Swerling maintained a condo in the Golf Club Estates neighborhood of Palm Springs, California.